-Dr. Hoicka quoted for The Global and Mail: “Climate scientists urge Ottawa to cancel proposed carbon-capture tax credit”
+Dr. Hoicka quoted for The Globe and Mail: “Climate scientists urge Ottawa to cancel proposed carbon-capture tax credit”

 Dr. Hoicka’s opinion piece written for The Tyee: “Lessons from COP26 for a Just and Effective Transition”

-Dr. Hoicka quoted in The Conversation: “COP26: experts react to the UN climate summit and Glasgow pact”
+Dr. Hoicka opinion piece written for The Conversation: “COP26: experts react to the UN climate summit and Glasgow pact”

 Dr. Hoicka interviewed for CBC Radio’s ‘On the Island’: “On the ground at COP26 – we’ll speak with a UVic researcher about what it’s like to be a delegate in Glasgow”